 Chief Rosa also brought up additional recent improvements in emergency communications and inter-agency relationships.
 He pointed out that all municipalities, BSO and ORCAT recently started participating in the Operational Review Team meetings.
-The police chiefs association has also worked to take more of an active role in supporting growth of the new radio system, specifically as it relates to the controversy surrounding the radio tower in Hollywood.
-The police and fire chiefs associations have also had several productive and very frank meetings with ORCAT's senior staff and they have started working through several issues.
+The Broward County Police Chiefs Association has worked to take more of an active role in supporting growth of the new radio system, specifically as it relates to the controversy surrounding the radio tower in Hollywood.
+The police and fire chiefs' associations have also had several productive and very frank meetings with ORCAT's senior staff and they have started working through several issues.